 Legal practica are an excellent way to gain valuable real-world legal experience while attending law school.
-Students in a practicum earn 4 hours of academic credit in exchange for work at a local placement for approximately 8-10 hours per week and attendance in a weekly class.
+Students in a practicum earn academic credit in exchange for work at a local placement and attendance in a weekly class.
 The practica all involve pre-arranged, carefully selected placements that optimize student learning and experience.
-Students are supervised by the attorneys at the placement and all of the placements are overseen by adjunct professors who coordinate the placements and teach the weekly classes and who are themselves deeply immersed in environmental practice in Portland.
+Students are supervised by the attorneys at the placement and all of the placements are overseen by adjunct professors who coordinate the placements and teach the weekly classes, and who are themselves deeply immersed in environmental practice in Portland.

 The environmental law program offers the following legal practica:

 Environmental & Natural Resources: Students can choose from an array of pre-arranged placements in the environmental and natural resources law fields, including placements with federal and state environmental agencies, private firms, and non-governmental organizations all within the Portland metro area.

 Natural Resources Litigation/Western Legal Resources Center (WRLC): Through this practicum, students work for the Western Legal Resources Center, a Portland based non-profit organization that represents private individuals and businesses in a variety of natural resources matters.